elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 Figure 4 highlights the round trip between an MCP client, the tool entry point, the cached `TrainingDataStore`, and the supporting indexes.
 The singleton service ensures the large RDF graphs are parsed only once, while each strategy method (`search_by_keyword`, `search_by_provider`, etc.) delegates to the relevant index before hydrating JSON responses.
 This separation keeps latency low for LLM-powered clients and makes it explicit when the live TeSS API is used instead of the offline store.

 The sequence also documents how we guard against stale caches: if the TTL harvest is refreshed, restarting the MCP server rebuilds the store and indexes in roughly 30 seconds on a laptop, whereas individual tool calls resolve in well under a second.
 This predictable lifecycle allowed us to integrate the MCP server into GitHub Copilot and Claude Desktop without introducing client-specific state handling.

+Beyond the indexed tools we expose `execute_sparql_query`, which is primarily used when prompts require multi-hop reasoning.
+For example, one of the user stories asked for “upcoming Swiss workshops taught by GTN instructors.”
+A short SPARQL fragment drawn from `QUERIES.md` joins the GTN graph with TeSS course instances, filters on `schema:addressCountry "Switzerland"`, and groups by instructor URI.
+The MCP client first fetches `get_sparql_docs`, adapts an example query, and then submits it through the tool, producing structured rows that the LLM can narrate back to the user.
+This workflow proved especially valuable whenever identifiers were missing from the indexed fields but still present in the raw RDF.

 # Defining user stories and testing